Situated in inner-city Auckland, in Avondale, the Avondale Jockey Club has been part of the New Zealand thoroughbred racing industry since 1889.

 AJC News & Blog

 Auckland is currently under Alert Level 2 in the COVID-19 pandemic and therefore entry to next Wednesday’s race day is restricted.
 Both access to the course, and how we’ll be operating the race meeting, will be different to usual.
-The Government requirement is that we have no more than 100 people in
+So Owners, Members, Sponsors and Invited Guests are permitted entry, however entry to

 Beacon Community News – serving Avondale, Blockhouse Bay, Glenavon, Green Bay, Lynfield, New Lynn, New Windsor and Rosebank – writes about Avondale Jockey Club as the lead story in their July issue.
 The article is on their website headed “The Last Race?”
 To view it, click on the newsletter image below,